benwiley4000/linear-algebra-functions/README.md

 Works in Node and the browser!

-This library is suited for interactive computation applications involving vectors, lines, planes, hyperplanes, and systems of equations - particularly Gaussian Elimination.
+This library is suited for interactive computation applications involving vectors, lines, planes, hyperplanes, and systems of equations.
+It is particularly useful for Gaussian Elimination, for which it provides a reducer and action set which can be used to "re-play" the solution process, possibly using a state-management library like [redux](https://github.com/reactjs/redux).
 It does not do matrix operations.

 This library is not built with the ideal of performance at the forefront, so depending on the application, another library (perhaps [linear-algebra](https://www.npmjs.com/package/linear-algebra)) could be better suited.